notem/pyptlib3/sphinx/API.rst

 .. code-block::
    python

-   pyptlib.server.reportFailure('rot26', 'Could not bind to 127.0.0.1:666 (Operation not permitted)')
+   server.reportMethodError('rot26', 'Could not bind to 127.0.0.1:666 (Operation not permitted)')

 4) Stop using pyptlib and start accepting connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the application finishes launching connections, it should call :func:`pyptlib.client.reportEnd` (or :func:`pyptlib.server.reportEnd`), to announce to pyptlib that all transports were launched.
+When the application finishes launching connections, it should call :func:`reportMethodsEnd()
+<pyptlib.core.TransportPlugin.reportMethodsEnd>`, to announce to
+pyptlib that all transports were launched.
 This way, Tor knows that it can start pushing traffic to the application.

-After this point, pyptlib has no other use.
+After this point, the API object (in this current version of pyptlib) has no other use.